 6: From day 15 to day 30 you should make regular contact with the client by telephone to ascertain the reason for the delay.
 If you have provision for the cessation of work due to non-payment this must be illustrated to the client.

 7: Keep notes of any calls or emails sent to or received from the client regarding payment.This will help should a promised payment not arrive, as you will have the record of the broken promise.

 8: If no payment is received by day 30 your company must carefully weigh up the risks involved in continuing to supply services that have yet to be paid for.
 Can your organisation survive should the next invoice be unpaid?

 If you have an account unpaid at 30 days overdue, do not hesitate to stop supplying services to the client.
 Whilst you may have built up a strong personal relationship with the client, above all else, this is business and must be treated as such.

 To help you out, here are some handy late payment reminder letter templates you can send out to your tardy clients.

 Please note, however, that these letters are a basic guide and your company may have other procedures to deal with defaulting customers.
 If so, include these in your requests for payment.
 If your contract includes provisions relating to the transfer of assets or intellectual property these should also be included.

 Stop reading this and get on with it!

+Don’t forget, our Knowledge section contains even more handy articles, downloadable guides, and free tools and resources to help you and your business thrive.
 If you need some support from like-minded people who took the self-employed plunge, you can find them in our free-to-join self-employed community, Crunch Chorus.
-You can also read some testimonies from those who took the leap in our Crunch Chorus Stories articles.